Admission and New Students

 Research assistantships become available throughout the year and may or may not be posted.
 The best way to learn about research assistantships is to talk with faculty members who have projects you may be interested in working on.
 Make your interest in serving as a research assistant known to faculty and ask them to notify you if an assistantship becomes available.
 A few academic assistantships are also available each year and are posted on the EDST website and via EDST-net.
 These are usually posted and filled in the spring and summer.

 The Department communicates to students through a Departmental email listserv.
-This is how we inform students about deadlines, awards, research assistantship positions, workshops, etc. To be added to this listserv please send an email message to email@example.com.
+This is how we inform students about deadlines, awards, research assistantship positions, workshops, etc. To be added to this listserv please send an email message to the Graduate Student Support Assistant, Nina Tomlinson at firstname.lastname@example.org

 If you find that for health, work, or other reasons you must put a hold on your studies, please speak with your adviser about requesting a leave of absence from your program.
 Students are generally permitted a total of twelve months of leave during their graduate programs, not including parental leave to care for an infant.
 You can request a leave for four-, eight-, or twelve-month periods.